The Waves will open their season on Feb. 17 against St. Joseph's.

 Baseball vs. San Francisco

 In his first season at the helm for the Waves, Hirtensteiner led the program to its third straight WCC Tournament appearance and a 29-win season.
 He coached the program's 13th first-team All-American in A.J.
 Puckett in 2016, as well as three All-WCC honorees.
+2017 produced the program's third ever Academic All-American in Aaron Barnett, as well as two All-WCC performers.

 Tabbed the WCC's Player of the Year in 1989, Hirtensteiner was an eighth-round draft pick by the California Angels.